Fayetteville Policies and Procedures 214.1

 The University reserves the right to address, as an administrative matter, conduct that does not constitute a violation of this policy, but nevertheless is inappropriate in a professional work or educational environment.

 The University expects any student, applicant for admission, employee, applicant for employment, affiliate, subcontractor, on-site contractual staff, agency employee, third party or community member, visitors to campus and others participating in campus programs or receiving campus services to join with and uphold this commitment by conducting themselves in an appropriate manner.
-It is the responsibility of all departments and all personnel, supervisory and non-supervisory to promptly report all potential violations of this policy to the Office of Equal Opportunity and Compliance (OEOC).
+It is the responsibility of all departments and all personnel, supervisory and non-supervisory, to promptly report all potential violations of this policy to the Office of Equal Opportunity, Compliance and Title IX (OEOC).

-The University’s OEOC is also responsible for planning and implementing the University’s affirmative action program and monitoring affirmative action-related decisions and activities in accordance with state and federal law.
-The University maintains an internal system of compliance processes and reporting to help identify and address inequities in employment and any policies and practices that may hinder the fair and equal treatment of minorities, women, individuals with disabilities, and all protected veterans. - Scope of Application
+The University’s OEOC is also responsible for planning and implementing the University’s affirmative action plans and monitoring affirmative action-related decisions and activities in accordance with state and federal law.
+The University maintains an internal system of compliance processes and reporting to help identify and address inequities in employment and any policies and practices that may hinder fair and equal treatment.

 This policy applies to any student, applicant for admission, employee, applicant for employment, affiliate, subcontractor, on-site contractual staff, agency employee, third party or community member, visitors to campus and others participating in campus programs or receiving campus services.

-Except as described below or in specific University policies, the policies and procedures related to discrimination (including discriminatory harassment) for student, employee, affiliate, subcontractor, on-site contractual staff, agency employee, applicant for employment, third party or community member, visitors to campus and others participating in campus programs or receiving campus services, are coordinated by the Office of Equal Opportunity and Compliance (OEOC).
+Except as described below or in specific University policies, the policies and procedures related to discrimination (including discriminatory harassment) for student, employee, affiliate, subcontractor, on-site contractual staff, agency employee, applicant for employment, third party or community member, visitors to campus and others participating in campus programs or receiving campus services, are coordinated by the Office of Equal Opportunity, Compliance & Title IX (OEOC).
 Contact information is as follows:

 Attn: Compliance Officer